Efficient method for calculation of low-temperature phase boundaries: Methods

 \subsection{Clausius-Clapeyron relation and quasi-harmonic approximation}

-To efficiently compute phase boundaries at low temperatures, we combine the \gls{cc} equation \autoref{eq:CC} with \gls{qha} phonon calculations.
-This approach captures quantum effects and anharmonic corrections while requiring only a limited set of force calculations (\autoref{seq:theory}).
+To efficiently compute phase boundaries at low temperatures, we combine the \gls{cc} equation \ref{eq:CC} with \gls{qha} phonon calculations.
+This approach captures quantum effects and anharmonic corrections while requiring only a limited set of force calculations (\autoref{sect:theory}).
 In contrast to conventional \gls{qha}-based phase diagram construction, which requires full free energy surfaces, the \gls{cc}-\gls{qha}+\gls{qc} approach reconstructs phase boundaries from local thermodynamic derivatives, significantly reducing computational cost.

-The critical pressure at zero temperature, $P_c(0)$, (\ref{item:pc0}) was determined by computing the enthalpy as a function of pressure for each phase and identifying the critical pressure at which their enthalpy curves intersect (see \autoref{sfig:enthalpy-pressure} of the Supplementary Material).
+The transition pressure at zero temperature, $P^*(0)$, (see step~\ref{item:pc0} in workflow in \autoref{sect:workflow}) was determined by computing the enthalpy as a function of pressure for each phase and identifying the transition pressure at which their enthalpy curves intersect (see \autoref{sfig:enthalpy-pressure} of the Supplementary Material).

-To compute the volume and entropy differences (\ref{item:entropy}), structures of each phase relaxed at $P_c(0)$ were used.
+To compute the volume and entropy differences (step~\ref{item:entropy}), structures of each phase relaxed at $P^*(0)$ were used.
 The force constants were determined using the \textsc{hiphive} package \cite{EriFraErh19} and subsequently passed to the \textsc{phonopy} package \cite{togo_first-principles_2023, togo_implementation_2023} to compute the classical entropy of each phase.

-The entropy derivative and bulk modulus (\ref{item:bulkmodulus}) were evaluated using structures with volumes \num{0.2}\% above and below that of the structures relaxed at $P_c(0)$.
+The entropy derivative and bulk modulus (step~\ref{item:bulkmodulus}) were evaluated using structures with volumes \num{0.2}\% above and below that of the structures relaxed at $P^*(0)$.
 The entropy derivative was obtained through numerical differentiation as

 and the bulk modulus as